 Because native fish and mussel communities in the middle and lower Brazos River have evolved life history strategies and patterns of habitat utilization that correspond to natural flow regimes, they represent ideal taxa to assess the relationship between biology and streamflow conditions.
 Detailed studies on fish and mussel habitat use will be needed to develop habitat suitability criteria.
-Key species (described in Section 2.3), anticipated for microhabitat modeling include burrhead chub, pugnose minnow, darters, and golden orb.
+Key species (described in Section 2.3), anticipated for microhabitat modeling include alligator gar, shoal chub, silverband shiner, chub shiver, juvenile sport catfish, and spotted bass.
 Those criteria can then be used in conjunction with instream habitat modeling (discussed below) to develop an index of suitable habitat (e.g. weighted usable area [WUA]) to support fish and mussel populations at various flow levels.
 These types of studies will help identify flow requirements necessary to conserve flow-sensitive, intolerant, and imperiled fish and mussel species, as well as key aquatic habitats that support those species.